writeonlycode/writeonlycode/README.md

 # Hi, I’m Iago Bozza

 I am a software engineer with experience in both back-end and front-end development.
-I have expertise in Ruby on Rails, Node and Hugo, as well as experience with a range of other technologies.
+I have expertise in Ruby on Rails, Next.JS and Hugo, as well as experience with a range of other technologies.
 With a background in philosophy, I bring a unique perspective to software development and excel at problem-solving and critical thinking.